20 February 2012

 R. Linda:

 There are those who steal packets of sugar, mustard, ketchup, non-dairy creamer, etc., from restaurants and then go home and have their coffee sugared with the stolen packets and creamers, or get out the ketchup and mustard when about to enjoy a homemade burger.
-I did not know there was a name for these people, no not until today.
+I did not know there was a name for these people until today.

-The ones who steal the packets are called Low-End Diner People, and those who go out and buy the packets at the grocery store and use them at home, like they are out in a diner, are the Diner People Elite.
+The ones who steal the packets are called Low-End Diner People, and those who buy the packets at the grocery store and use them at home, like they are out in a diner, are the Diner People Elite.
 Yes, they are.
-And there is a third name for those who do BOTH.
-And just how do I know this, well take today's lunchtime for an example if you please.
+And there is a third name for those who do both.
+And just how do I know this?
+Well, take today's lunchtime for an example, if you please.

-There I was enjoying watching Ms. Rowley sashay down the aisle, somewhere in a dreamland of me own, when I was unceremoniously knocked out of it by Maureen asking me if I wanted to join her and Frank for lunch.
-I looked up in me startled state and asked who was Frank?
+There I was, enjoying watching Ms. Rowley sashay down the aisle, somewhere in me own dreamland, when I was unceremoniously knocked out of it by Maureen asking me if I wanted to join her and Frank for lunch.
+I looked up in me startled state and asked who Frank was.

-"He's the guy I be dating, he's not from here, he works for a big corporation and he has loonch half past the hour and I want ya to meet em'."
+"He's the guy I be dating; he's not from here, he works for a big corporation, and he has loonch half past the hour, an' I want ya to meet 'em."
 She said.
-"Want yer opinion on em'."
+"Want yer opinion on 'em."

-OH NO, I thought, no, no, the dating service be closed for the week, this be much too soon, but she was pulling me out of me chair and reaching over the back for me jacket and well she was not taking me protesting NO's for an answer, so there I was being carted off by Maureen like an errant child down the aisle, her fist tight around me elbow, and out the door and into the wind and cold of Boston I was thrown.
+OH NO, I thought, no, no, the dating service be closed for the week, this be much too soon.
+Still, she was pulling me out of me chair and reaching over the back for me jacket and well, she was not taking me protesting NO's for an answer.
+So there I was, being carted off by Maureen like an errant child down the aisle, her fist tight around me elbow, and out the door and into the wind and cold of Boston, I was thrown.
 Oi, oi, oi!

-"We be going to the South Street Diner to meet Frank and have a good warm loonch," she said as the wind whipped her hair in her mouth.
-That was when she let go to remove it that I had a mind to take off in the opposite direction, but that be cowardly so I went, feeling doomed I tell ya, DOOMED!
+"We be going to the South Street Diner to meet Frank an' haf a good warm loonch," she said as the wind whipped her hair in her mouth.
+That was when she let go to remove it that I had a mind to take off in the opposite direction, but that be cowardly, so I went, feeling doomed, I tell ya, DOOMED!

-I won't bother to bore you with me seeming inability to hail a cab, Maureen finally did it and the next I know I am being led by the arm into the South Street Diner.
-I did know we were down by the harbour and Chinatown, but what was worse the South Street Station was nearby and it would have cost us less to take the tubes, actually, it would have cost ME less since I ended up paying for the ride!
+I won't bother to bore you with me seeming inability to hail a cab, Maureen finally did it, and the next I know, I am being led by the arm into the South Street Diner.
+I knew we were down by the harbour and Chinatown, but what was worse was that the South Street Station was nearby, and it would have cost us less to take the tubes.
+Actually, it would have cost ME less since I ended up paying for the ride!
 Women, I tell ya, when it's not their money they be spending, they don't care if it be the man's last dime.

-As diners go, this one be known for its good hearty chow.
-There was a giant teacup over the top of the door, so even without reading the sign, I knew where we were.
-The menu has the best home fries in Boston, in me opinion.
-The only problem be, even if you don't eat the french fries you go out smelling like you did.
-Ms. Jaio told me I smelt "stinky poo fie" and never would smell like that if "u ate in Chinese pace," yup.
-So there we were and in walks Frank, this portly forty-something guy in a trench coat with belt untied, he looked harassed and harried and he's not a very good-looking bloke, kind of meaty of face (red like a roast beef) and cropped hair that was once brown but sports a healthy sprinkling of silver.
-I was like OK Maureen, are ye datin' yer Da?
+As diners go, this one be known for its good, hearty chow.
+There was a giant teacup over the top of the door, so I knew where we were even without reading the sign.
+The menu has the best home fries in Boston.
+The only problem be, even if you don't eat the french fries, you go out smelling like you did.
+Ms. Jaio told me I smelt "stinky poo fie" and never would smell like that if "u ate in Chinie pace," yup.
+So there we were, and in walks Frank, this portly forty-something guy in a trench coat with belt untied.
+He looked harassed and harried and was not a very good-looking bloke.
+He had a meaty face (red like roast beef) and cropped hair that was once brown but sported a healthy sprinkling of silver.
+I was like, OK, Maureen, are ye datin' yer Da?
 But I didn't say that.

-He seemed nice enough, he's very interested in Maureen and there was something I noticed when I was watching his hands.
-His left had a light colour ring-like patch on the fourth finger.
-Hum, had he taken the wedding band off I wondered?
-I said nothing, just let the two love birds chat away, while I tried to see what it was she saw in him.
+He seemed nice enough.
+He's very interested in Maureen, and there was something I noticed when I was watching his hands.
+His left had a light-coloured ring-like patch on the fourth finger.
+Hum, had he taken the wedding band off?
+I said nothing; I just let the two love birds chat away while I tried to see what it was she saw in him.

-We had ordered three hot coffees since we were chilled and there was a Dick Tracy lunch box on the table that held the napkin holder, and various sugars.
-Well, Frank took two sugars put them in his coffee and then took a handful of the sugars and put them in his coat pocket, actually, he cleaned them out.
-I thought OK.
-We tried to order and this is the thing, he wanted a Turkey Club and they were out of American Cheese.
-Big crime, so order something else, but no, if they did not have the cheese we needed to pay for the coffees and go elsewhere.
-I was like WHAT?
+We had ordered three hot coffees since we were chilled, and there was a Dick Tracy lunch box on the table that held the napkin holder and various sugars.
+Well, Frank took two sugars, put them in his coffee and then took a handful of the sugars and put them in his coat pocket.
+Actually, he cleaned them out.
+I thought, OK.
+We tried to order, and this is the thing: he wanted a Turkey Club, but they were out of American cheese.
+It was a big crime, so we ordered something else, but no, if they did not have the cheese, we needed to pay for the coffee and go elsewhere.
+I was like, WHAT?
 What is he like?
-Well, Maureen got her coat, the waitress handed ME THE BILL and the two of them went outside to wait for yours truly while I paid.
+Well, Maureen got her coat, the waitress handed ME THE BILL, and the two of them went outside to wait for yours truly while I paid.
 Yup, I was getting pissed off.
 First the cab and now the coffees.
 I apologised to the waitress, who was very good-natured about it, but really?
 No cheese so we had to go somewhere else?
 Why not order your second fav there Frank?
 Oi.

 We ended up at McDonald's.
-Yup, we did, go ahead laugh.
-I don't know how many windy cold blocks we walked to Frank's saying, "It's just up ahead," I think it was like six or eight very long, cold and windy blocks, because as we reached number three it wasn't there, but it was "just up there," yeah and I was relegated to walking behind the "couple" and you know what, it dawned on me that there was not one thing wrong with the diner, it was the price of the food that had Maureen's cheap date.
+Yup, we did; go ahead, laugh.
+I don't know how many windy cold blocks we walked to Frank's, saying, "It's just up ahead," I think it was like six or eight very long, cold and windy blocks because as we reached number three, it wasn't there, but it was "just up there," yeah and I was relegated to walking behind the "couple" and you know what, it dawned on me that there was not one thing wrong with the diner, it was the price of the food that had Maureen's cheap date.
 Yup, I noticed right off that the entire order he had been contemplating would have come to $20 easy.
-But Mickey D's was about $5 and if that doesn't entice a cheap man I don't know what would.
-Yeah, he was married, he was too old for her and he was cheap!
-But more than cheap I found out he was, IS, a Low-Class Diner People.
-Yup, once we were at Mickey D's counter he took meaty handfuls of the mustard and ketchup packets and even had the girl give him extra non-dairy containers for his second cup of coffee.
+But Mickey D's was about $5, and if that doesn't entice a cheap man, I don't know what would.
+Yeah, he was married, he was too old for her, and he was cheap!
+But more than cheap, I found out he was, IS, a Low-Class Diner People.
+Once we were at Mickey D's counter, he took meaty handfuls of mustard and ketchup packets and even had the girl give him extra non-dairy containers for his second cup of coffee.
 All went into those big bulgy pockets of his trench coat.
-Then as we passed the soda machine there was an island with more napkins, packets of every condiment imaginable and lots of non-dairy creamers.
+Then, as we passed the soda machine, there was an island with more napkins, packets of every condiment imaginable and lots of non-dairy creamers.
 He put the tray on the table and took his empty soda cup to be filled (yes, coffee and soda, caffeine freak for sure), and as he got the top on the soda, he helped himself to a large handful of straws!
-I wanted to laugh and mention it to Maureen, but she was busy with a salt packet on her fries, probably the last salt packet in the store because Frank had taken a box of those AND pepper and emptied it into his large coat pockets as well.
+I wanted to laugh and mention it to Maureen, but she was busy with a salt packet on her fries, probably the last salt packet because Frank had taken a box of those AND pepper and emptied it into his large coat pockets as well.

-Maureen had left us for the ladies' room and Frank noticed there were jelly packets still on the table from the morning and he emptied, I kid you not, the entire metal mesh container full of them into his already bulging pockets.
-This had got me attention, and never one to hold me tongue I asked him this, "Frank, I can't help notice you are fillin' up on all these packets and tings, why is that?"
+Maureen had left us for the ladies' room, and Frank noticed jelly packets still on the table from the morning.
+He emptied—I kid you not—the entire metal mesh container full of them into his already bulging pockets.
+This had got me attention, and never one to hold me tongue, I asked him, "Frank, I can't help but notice you arr fillin' oop on all dese packets an' tings.
+Why is dat?"

-"They taste better than you buy in the store, and I am a diner kind of guy, I like diner food, and well, when I'm home it makes me feel like I am having diner fare."
+"They taste better than you buy in the store, and I am a diner kind of guy; I like diner food, and when I'm home, it makes me feel like I am having diner fare."

 I was gobsmacked I was.
 What does one say in response to that?
 YOU'RE CRAZY?
-Well, I noticed we were short on napkins so I told him I was going to get a few from the dispenser on the counter, but he told me he'd get them, he was sneaking another coke at the coke dispenser, haha.
+I noticed we were short on napkins, so I told him I would get a few from the dispenser on the counter, but he told me he'd get them; he was sneaking another Coke at the Coke dispenser, haha.
 OK.
 He brought back one napkin for me and had a fistful he was stuffing in the breast pocket of his coat!
-AND the stolen coke?
-I be pretty sure you can get refills, but I was thinking it wasn't worth me telling him that, he'd probably find a way to empty the entire soda dispenser.
-It was amusing watching him covertly fill his cup up again, looking around like he was stealing from Fort Knox.
+AND the stolen Coke?
+I will be pretty sure you can get refills, but I thought it wasn't worth me telling him that; he'd probably find a way to empty the entire soda dispenser.
+It was amusing watching him covertly fill his cup again, looking around like he was stealing from Fort Knox.
 I tell ya, I don't know where Maureen finds them.

-When she and I were alone, this time on the tubes back to the paper, I asked her what she sees in him.
+When she and I were alone, this time on the tubes back to the paper, I asked her what she saw in him.

 "He's funny, he's nice to me . . ."